 A sign about the new service to the Perris Valley.

-The only shelter at South Perris out of the hot sunshine.
+The only shelter here out of the hot sunshine.

-Our train at the South Perris storage yard just to the east of the station.
+Our train at the storage yard just to the east of the station.

 Looking back west towards Perris.

-Metrolink Train 735 arrived to take us back to Riverside.
-The LA County Sheriff scanned our tickets on the return trip and Robin and I enjoyed our ride.
-We passed the BNSF local on the way back on their own set of tracks.
-Once back in Riverside we detrained and I drove Robin and I to the Habit in Santa Ana where I picked up my dinner.
-I watched about a period-and-a-half of the Stanley Cup game with my Pittsburgh Penguins who were ahead of the San Jose Sharks 2 to 0 before I left for the Orange County Railway Historicial Society meeting.
-A phone call from Christy Walker told me my Penguins won 3-1 in Game 4.
-One more win and they are the Stanley Cup champions.
+Metrolink 7735 arrived to take us back to Riverside and an Los Angeles County Sheriff scanned our tickets on the return journey and Robin and I enjoyed our ride.
+We passed the BNSF local on the way back on their own set of tracks and then once back in Riverside, we detrained and I drove us to the Habit in Santa Ana where I picked up my dinner then watched about a period-and-a-half of the Stanley Cup game with my Pittsburgh Penguins ahead of the San Jose Sharks 2 to 0 before I left for the Orange County Railway Historical Society meeting.
+A phone call from Christy Walker told me my Penguins won 3-1 in Game 4 and with one more win, they would become Stanley Cup champions.
 I returned home and called it a night; it had been a great first day trip on the new Perris Valley Metrolink line.